Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 - Always use theme variables—never hardcode colors or fonts in components.
 - Use the Button component for all buttons, not custom classes.
 - When onboarding a new client, update only `site.config.local.ts` and (optionally) the fallbacks in `globals.css`.
-- Ensure `ThemeVariablesProvider` is mounted at the top level so all components get the correct theme values.
+- All theme variables are now injected server-side; no client provider is needed.

 ### Why Are Colors/Fonts in Both Places?
 - `globals.css` provides SSR/FOUC-safe fallbacks.
 - `site.config.local.ts` is the dynamic, runtime source of truth.
-- `ThemeVariablesProvider` syncs the two at runtime.
+- The server-side logic in `app/layout.tsx` syncs the two at build/SSR time.

 ---